Austin Hedges Player Props: Pirates vs. Brewers

 Austin Hedges At The Plate

-- Hedges has five doubles, a home run and nine walks while batting .170.
+- Hedges has five doubles, a home run and nine walks while hitting .168.

-- In 41.7% of his games this year (20 of 48), Hedges has picked up at least one hit, and in three of those games (6.3%) he recorded multiple hits.
+- He has gone deep in one of 49 games, and in 0.6% of his plate appearances.

-- Hedges has driven in a run in nine games this season (18.8%), including two games with multiple runs batted in.
+- In nine games this year (18.4%), Hedges has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.